 > Best bike saddles

-Short-nosed saddles aren’t for everyone, but if you want to ride fast in an aggressive position then a shorter saddle could allow your pelvis to roll forwards more, making getting lower easier.
+Short-nosed saddles aren’t for everyone, but if you want to ride fast in an aggressive position, a shorter saddle could allow your pelvis to roll forward more, making it easier to get low.

-If you want to be extra 'pro', then you'll see that the majority of riders use a zero setback seatpost, mounting their saddles almost all the way forward to put them as far over the cranks as possible for maximum power transfer.
+If you want to be extra ‘pro’, then you’ll see that many riders use a zero setback seatpost, mounting their saddles almost all the way forward to put them as far over the cranks as possible for maximum power transfer.

 8. Keep your sponsors happy